-Accidentally Accurate: In "Orpheus" Jack mans a sniper rifle during a rescue operation against a Goa'uld POW Camp.
+Accidentally Correct Writing: In "Orpheus" Jack mans a sniper rifle during a rescue operation against a Goa'uld P.O.W.
+Camp.
 He aims for center of mass.
-Falls here because the showrunners' reasoning for doing that was because headshots are messy and they didn't want to have to argue with the network censors, but trained snipers in real life aim for center of mass because it's an easier target.
+Falls here because the showrunners' reasoning for doing that was because headshots are messy and they didn't want to have to argue with the network censors, but trained snipers in real life usually aim for center of mass because it's a bigger target.

 Ascended Fanon: Originally Jack and Sam were never supposed to develop romantic feelings for each other.
 When the Jack×Sam shipping started in the fandom, the writers noticed that they had the chemistry for it and threw it in.